 UConn rolls past Indiana to advance to Empire Classic championship game

 Nov.
-19—NEW YORK — UConn's veterans thrived while enduring the scorching hot competitive fires of a national championship season.
+20—NEW YORK — UConn thrived while enduring the scorching hot competitive fires of a national championship season.

 So a little heat didn't bother the Huskies on Sunday afternoon.